degville/docs-cloud/en/install-openstack.md

 juju deploy ntp
 ```

-With these last few `add-relation` commands to finish all the connections:
+These last few `add-relation` commands finish all the connections we need to
+make:

 ```bash
 juju add-relation neutron-gateway ntp